varenyk-lover/to-do-list-react/README.md

 5. To-do list — you will see it after creating the first task.
 You could check it as done, edit it or delete.
 You could click on "Done" filter button, uncheck a few tasks at the same time, and then see them in "Active" tasks.
 6. Input to add new tasks.
 You could add new task from any part of app: in "All" tasks, in "Active" tasks or in "Done".
 But every added new task is "Active" by default, so it has an unchecked checkbox even if the task was created in "Done" list.

-Github: for each task and bug were created a new branch.
+Github: for each task and bug was created a new branch.
 On the beginning of my mentorship, my mentor was checking each task.
 If it was ok, then I opened pull request.
 After it, I needed to merge branch into development.